 14. Bitaog Beach, Dinagat Islands

-Bitaog beach is just one of the many beautiful islands in Dinagat.
-Upon reaching the place, you will feel that you are in your own private island as Bitaog is quite small and mostly uninhabited.
+Bitaog Beach is just one of the many beautiful islands in Dinagat.
+Upon reaching the place, it’s easy to imagine that you are on your own private island as Bitaog is quite small and mostly uninhabited.
 If you get tired of swimming, you may explore the different rock formations and limestone peaks in this island.

 15. Carmen, Agusan Del Norte

 Sure, Carmen’s shores can’t compete with the white sands of most of the beaches in this list but its rich, diverse, and colourful marine ecosystem compensates for it.
 Any diver who has tried exploring Carmen will agree that the diving sites are world-class.

 16. Welborn, Pantukan, Compostela Valley

 For one of the secret beaches in Mindanao, Welborn Island is quite accessible to most people, as it’s only 250m from the highway.
 It’s also pretty easy to lounge around the island, as the seabed sand is softer than at most beaches.
 Welborn Island also likes to spoil its visitors with a gorgeous panoramic view every sunset, so make sure to bring a camera!

 Kopiat Beach is another uninhabited paradise found in Compostela Valley.
 Its white sands and clear blue waters teem with various flora and fauna.
 More than its inherent beauty, it is also home to wild fruit trees and serves as a prolific breeding ground for various species of turtles.